Skip to main content

 What is the water temperature in Tasmania?

 Swimming comes with added invigoration down here: just remember to breathe.
 In February, average water temperatures of about 17°C provide welcome relief from the heat.
 In August, the sea drops to around 12°C (pro tip: don’t stay wet for too long).
-No matter how low the temps go, you’ll likely see plucky locals plonking themselves into rivers and bays, totally unphased.
-Here’s a local expert’s guide to cooling off in the icy winter water.
+No matter how low the temps go, you’ll likely see plucky locals plonking themselves into rivers and bays.
+Here’s how to go out of your comfort zone, be it in Tasmania's icy winter water or elsewhere.
 Or if you prefer to admire the aquatic realm without the arctic jolt, try sailing and cruising in Tasmania.

 Please add a valid name